Feathr/interview-assignment-react/NOTES.md

 Nothing is ever perfect and we expect some things to be left unfinished - it's important to be able to recognize those issues so we can come back and fix them later.

+## WCAG Standards

+Which WCAG standards did you implement in your app?
+Which standards would you implement if you had more time?